In this article:

 The own-and-rent combination gives real estate investors real-world landlord experience that can be claimed on a future mortgage application, and which sets them up for long-term real estate investment success.

-Even first-time home buyers can be real estate investors via the FHA.Click to see today's rates (May 28th, 2016)
+Even first-time home buyers can be real estate investors via the FHA.Verify your FHA loan eligibility

-The Federal Housing Administration (FHA) was formed in 1934 to help the nation's renters become homeowners.
+The was formed in 1934 to help the nation’s renters become homeowners.

 Because of FHA mortgage insurance, home buyers can do use FHA mortgages to do things which aren’t possible via other loan types, such as with conventional loans.